DarkGengar/100DaysOfMLCode/README.md

 ## Day 55: November 16, 2018

-**Today's Progress:** I have completed chapter 6 'Convolutional Neural Networks', watched Siraj Raval's video about CNNs and read additional resources about this topic.
+**Today's Progress:** I have finished chapter 6 'Convolutional Neural Networks', watched Siraj Raval's video about CNNs and read additional resources about this topic.